Axnjr/SEM7/DeepLearning-RNN.md

 ![alt text](image-6.png)

 # 5. Recurrent Neural Networks (RNNs):
-are a type of neural network designed specifically for sequential data.
+are a type of neural network designed specifically for `sequential data`.
 They are widely used in tasks where the order of the data points matters, such as time series analysis, natural language processing, and speech recognition.
 It is a type of Neural Network where the output from the previous step is fed as input to the current step.
-The main and most important feature of RNN is its Hidden state, which remembers some information about a sequence.
+The main and `most important feature of RNN is its Hidden state`, which remembers some information about a sequence.
 The state is also referred to as Memory State since it remembers the previous input to the network.
 The fundamental processing unit in a `Recurrent Neural Network (RNN)` is a `Recurrent Unit`.

 ### Types Of RNN
 There are four types of RNNs based on the number of inputs and outputs in the network.